Europe's stock rally pauses as euro steadies

 By Blaise Robinson and Francesco Canepa

-PARIS/LONDON, March 13 (Reuters) - European stocks slipped on Friday, taking a breather from their almost-uninterrupted rally since the start of the year, with energy and mining shares falling along with commodity prices.
+PARIS/LONDON, March 13 (Reuters) - European stocks were slightly down around midday on Friday, taking a breather from their almost-uninterrupted rally since the start of the year, with energy and mining shares falling along with commodity prices.

-Resource-related stocks led the retreat as French oil major Total fell 2.7 percent and global mining company Rio Tinto dropped 1.9 percent.
+Resource-related shares led the retreat, with French oil major Total down 2 percent and global miner Rio Tinto down 0.8 percent.

-Shares in Eni sank 5.4 percent after the Italian energy firm cut its dividend, slashed investments and suspended its share buyback programme.

-Spain’s Sabadell was down 3.5 percent, falling for a second day.
-A source told Reuters the bank was considering a 1.5 billion-euro capital increase via a share issue to fund a bid for Britain’s TSB, which was announced on Thursday.
+Spain’s Sabadell fell for second day, after a source told Reuters the bank was considering a 1.5 billion euro capital hike via a share issue to fund a bid for Britain’s TSB , which was announced on Thursday.

-The recent drop by the euro helped fuel the rally in the region’s stocks.
-Now investors are wary of a technical bounce in the euro in the coming days that could trigger a bout of profit-taking in equities.
+Following the recent sharp drop in the euro currency which has helped fuel the rally in the region’s stocks, investors were wary of a potential technical bounce in the euro in the coming days which could trigger a bout of profit-taking in equities.

 “European stocks are driven by the forex market, big time,” said Nicolas Cheron, market analyst at FXCM in Paris.